Thanksgiving Chicken & Gravy

 1

 Gather the chicken drippings.
-Transfer the rich & flavorful chicken drippings from the skillet to a bowl or large liquid measuring cup.
-Why? ⇢ Since they’re overflowing with all the buttery, herbaceous flavor layered into the Thanksgiving chicken, these chicken drippings are the perfect base for an equally rich & delicious chicken gravy!
+Transfer the rich and flavorful chicken drippings from the skillet to a bowl or large liquid measuring cup.
+Why? ⇢ Since they’re overflowing with all the buttery, herbaceous flavor layered into the Thanksgiving chicken, these chicken drippings are the perfect base for an equally rich and delicious chicken gravy!

 2